cooperdk/YAPO-e-plus/README.md

 If something is not working, it is generally enough to make sure all dependencies are installed.
 Please consult step 3 and 4 under "Installation and upgrade instructions"  below.
 If this doesn't work, register an issue.

+I have a tool that will help you with flattening your porn clips directories down to main dirs.
+Check it out [here](https://github.com/cooperdk/XXX-Folder-Flattener).

 ##### Discuss and share on Discord: https://discord.gg/T6ybX4vs8u

 ---------------